 Mexico has many lovely colonial cities, including ten that have been listed by the UNESCO as World Heritage cities.
 These are destinations where you can enjoy Mexican warmth and hospitality, as well as see fabulous architecture and fascinating museums, indulge in some handicraft shopping, and maybe even visit some archaeological sites.
 You could stroll the picturesque cobblestone streets of San Miguel de Allende, enjoy the delicious foods of Oaxaca, or listen to mariachis play in Guadalajara.
 Mexico has a lot to offer besides its gorgeous beaches.

 But maybe you've got a hankering that only the beach will satisfy?
-Most of Mexico's top beach destinations are very popular among spring breakers, but Mexico has over 5000 miles of coastline, and there are plenty of spots for you to hang your hammock with nary a spring breaker in sight.
-You could consider an option that is just as beautiful as the top destinations but uncrowded, such as one of these secret Mexican beaches.
+Most of Mexico's top beach destinations are very popular among spring breakers, but (fun fact!)
+Mexico has over 5000 miles of coastline, and there are plenty of spots for you to hang your hammock with nary a spring breaker in sight.
+You could consider an option that is just as beautiful as the top destinations but uncrowded, such as one of our top-secret Mexican beaches.
 Or find the areas around the tourist destinations where locals stay - they usually prefer to avoid the spring break crowds as well.
 For beaches that are less likely to draw the spring break crowds, check out Rincón de Guayabitos in Nayarit or San Agustinillo in Oaxaca or any of our other unknown beach destinations.

 According to the stereotype, spring breakers will spend their time between pool, beach, and bar, getting to bed late, and sleeping in.
 Those that don't fit into that stereotype probably don't need to be avoided as much.
 Cultural and natural attractions are less likely to be over-run with spring breakers than the pools and beaches.
 Search out museums, natural parks, and spas and you will be unlikely to find spring breakers around.
 For example, you can discover the Maya world by visiting the Maya Museum in Cancun or visiting some off-the-beaten-path archaeological sites such as Cobá or San Miguelito.
-Also, if you don't mind an early wake up call, try visiting attractions earlier in the day; you'll be more likely to be able to enjoy them without the crowds who like to stay up late and sleep in.
+Also, if you don't mind an early wake-up call, consider visiting attractions earlier in the day; as you'll be more likely to be able to enjoy them without the crowds who like to stay up late and sleep in.